Data-Driven Adaptive Resource Allocation for Reliable Low-Latency Uplink Communications in Rural Cellular 5G Multi-Connectivity: Discussion

 \subsection{PAAF Partial Duplication as a Practical Redundancy Mechanism}

-Among all evaluated approaches within the evaluated rural scenario, PAAF PD provides the most favorable reliability–overhead trade-off among the tested strategies.
+Among all evaluated approaches within the evaluated rural scenario, within the evaluated rural 4 Mbps scenario, PAAF PD provides the most favorable reliability–overhead trade-off among the tested strategies.
 By preserving a cost-preferred primary link and activating duplication only during periods of demonstrable link stress, PD absorbs abrupt retransmission bursts and transient outages that switching alone cannot mitigate.

-A key insight of this work is that radio KPIs such as RSRP and UL Tx Pwr are particularly effective triggers for partial duplication, even though they are insufficient, or even detrimental, for switching decisions.
+A key insight of this work is that radio KPIs such as RSRP and UL Tx Pwr are particularly effective triggers for PD, even though they are insufficient, or even detrimental, for switching decisions.
 When used for PD, these KPIs provide early warning of imminent power-limited operation, enabling duplication to be activated during early phases of link degradation, often before severe latency spikes fully develop.
 This reduces reliance on latency-only feedback, lowers system uncertainty, and shortens the time-to-trigger compared to purely reactive schemes.

 In coverage-constrained deployments with partial correlation, such as the rural scenario, PD therefore retains a meaningful reduction in tail probability, even when switching-based strategies provide limited benefit.
 In contrast, switching selects a single interface at each decision instant, and its outage probability remains governed by the tail probability of the selected link, without benefiting from multiplicative suppression of simultaneous impairments.
 Moreover, switching decisions are subject to periodic evaluation intervals, which further limit their ability to suppress short-lived but severe latency excursions.